khaldoun-xyz/standard/README.md

   Use this to squash minor/irrelevant commits by marking to-be-squashed commits with "s".
 - `git push origin <branch_name>`: Pushes changes to remote repository origin.
 - `git pull origin`: Fetches and merges changes from remote repository origin.
+- `git reset --soft HEAD^`: revert the last commit and keep the changes in uncommited stage.
+  (Use `git reset --hard HEAD^` to revert the last commit and delete all changes.)

 ### bash